ChandlerTayek/CarND-Vehicle-Detection-P5/writeup.md

 ### Sliding Window Search

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?
+#TODO: Explain how I used scaling instead of sliding window search
 All of the code for the sliding window search is located in the cell labeled `Sliding Window`, `Box Drawing`, and `Sliding Window Example`.
 I decided to cut off the top and left hand side of the image as searching the sky and other side of the road (trees) are not necessary.